Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Methods

-The gridpoint distribution, weights $\lambda$ and scaling factors $l_{ADE}$ for the ADEs are listed in \autoref{tab:network_params}.
-For the Neural Network, we have used ADAM optimizer and the mean-squared error for calculating the losses for both networks.
-The training was run with learning rate 1e-4 and batch size 512 until a total loss of $\epsilon=\text{2e-4}$ was reached (roughly 16k and 20k epochs needed for freq.-indep. and freq.-dep. boundaries, respectively).
+The point distribution in time and space, number of sources, penalty weights $\lambda$ and scaling factors $l_\text{ADE}$ for the ADEs are listed in \autoref{tab:network_params}.
+Note that the number of (time and space) domain points (30\%) per source (7) is $47,089\cdot 0.3/7 = 2018$, satisfying the Nyquist theorem, since $\Delta x = 2/\sqrt{2018} = 0.045$ m (we can use the square root to get the gridpoint distribution in the spatial dimension) resulting in $\text{ppw} = \lambda_w/\Delta x = 7.6 $ points per wavelength; $\lambda_w=c/f$ being the wavelength for physical frequency 1000 Hz and physical speed of sound 343 m/s.
+For the neural network, we have used the ADAM optimizer and the mean-squared error for calculating the losses for both networks.
+The training was run with learning rate 1e-4 and batch size 512 until a total loss of $\epsilon=\text{2e-4}$ was reached (roughly 16k and 20k epochs needed for frequency-independent and dependent boundaries, respectively).
 The relatively big batch size was chosen to ensure that enough initial and boundary points were included in the optimization steps.

-The network architecture of $\mathcal{N}_f$ consists of three layers, each with 256 neurons applying the sine activation function in each layer, and the weights initialized as proposed in \citep{sitzmann2020implicit}.
-Using sine activation functions can be seen as representing the signal using Fourier series \citep{benbarka2021seeing} and is probably the reason for a significantly better convergence compared to using the more common choice of tanh activation functions.
+The network architecture of $\mathcal{N}_f$ consists of three layers, each with 256 neurons applying the sine activation function in each layer except for a linear output layer, with proper weight initialization\cite{sitzmann2020implicit}.
+Using sine activation functions can be seen as representing the signal using Fourier series \cite{benbarka2021seeing} and is probably the reason for a significantly better convergence compared to using the more common choice of tanh activation functions.
 However, experiments showed degraded interpolation properties using sine activation functions when the network was trained on grids with source positions distributed more sparsely (0.3 m), even when lowering the number of neurons to prevent overfitting.
-Therefore, the source positions were distributed more evenly to improve the results between the source positions, but fixing the total number of grid points resulting in a sparser grid per source.
-Despite the sparser grid, the convergence and results were still satisfying.
+A reason could be related to the distributed source interval violating the Nyquist sampling theorem $\Delta x < c/(2f) = 0.17$ m and causing aliasing effects, but this remains an open question.
+Therefore, the source positions were distributed evenly with finer resolution to improve the results between the source positions, consequently resulting in a sparser grid per source by keeping the total number of points the same.
+Despite the sparser grid, the convergence and final error still showed satisfying results.
 Distributing the source positions more densely is trivial in a data-free implementation, but if a combination of the underlying physics and simulated/measured data is considered later, a large number of source positions could be practically challenging.